tyconsulting/blog.tyang.github.io/_posts/2012-01-27-scom-process-performance-collection-rule-for-services.md

 Process performance collections rules are straightforward to setup, as long as there is ONLY ONE instance of the particular process running on the computers that your rule is targeting.
 Also, each rule can only collect ONE performance counter.

-The problem with that is, if I need to collect performance counters for a particular service, i.e. Server Service (lanmanserver) or a particular SQL server instance (when there are multiple SQL instances running on the same server) , I will not be able to do so using the default performance collection module “System.Performance.OptimizedDataProvider” because server service runs under the generic service host svchost.exe.
+The problem with that is, if I need to collect performance counters for a particular service, i.e. Server Service (lanmanserver) or a particular SQL server instance (when there are multiple SQL instances running on the same server) , I will not be able to do so using the default performance collection module "System.Performance.OptimizedDataProvider" because server service runs under the generic service host svchost.exe.
 Typically, there are many instances of svchost.exe running for various services:

 <a href="http://blog.tyang.org/wp-content/uploads/2012/01/image31.png"><img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2012/01/image_thumb31.png" alt="image" width="580" height="756" border="0" /></a>